codeinho/DaikinController/README.md

 Tested with device FTXA-AW, stylish, FW 1.14.48 and 1.14.58 but should work with most Daikin air conditioning units.
-There are some features for which you will the official app, e.g. FW update.
+There are some features for which you will need the official app, e.g. FW update.